vedant312/kanban-board/README.md

 - Async sorting tasks also accelerate the rendering of the app.
 - UI design is as close to the given design as possible.
 - React icons are used for icons.
+- Avatars are used from github user contents

 ## Components Structuring